 Relocating to Ibiza for the summer has allowed me to establish a connection with some of the leading studios on the island, one of which is Sonic Vista Studios, run by Henry Sarmiento, whose breadth of abilities spans from live sound and mastering to roadie work and studio management.
 With both major label clientele and independents artists booking time at his studio, I figured he could offer some insight into the world of a studio owner, which you can read about below.

 Hi Henry.
-How did a sixteen year-old from New York get into the music industry at such a young age?
+How did you get into the music industry at such a young age, being a sixteen year-old from New York?